 - The Last Starfighter.
 Alex has been replaced by a Beta Unit (android double) while he's off in outer space.
 Late at night, the Beta Unit takes off his own head to try to repair it.
 Alex's brother Louis is sleeping in the same room and wakes up.
 When he sees what appears to be his brother with his head removed, he starts to go back to sleep and then does a Double Take and becomes fully awake.

-- Varies from version to version, but in The Hitchhiker's Guide to the Galaxy, Arthur is sometimes like this about noticing that there are bulldozers ready to knock down the house he lives in.
+- In some versions of The Hitchhiker's Guide to the Galaxy, Arthur is like this about the bulldozers preparing to knock down his house.

 - In the Goosebumps episode "Say Cheese and Die - Again!", the character Greg wakes up and stretches his arms upward, only for his shirt to rip partially.
 Then he walks to the mirror and sees in horror that he's fat.